alttch/busrt/README.md

 optional).
 The client's name can not start with dot (".", reserved for internal broker clients) if registered via IPC.

+The client's name must be unique, otherwise the broker refuses the registration.

 ### Broadcasts

 Broadcast messages are sent to multiple clients at once.
 Use "?" for any part